at-aaims/FrontierAI/vLLM/README.md

 ```

 ## Other issues
-Frontier's MI250 GPUs do not support FP4 or FP8  which can cause some models taking much more VRAM
+Frontier's MI250 GPUs do not support FP4 or FP8  which can cause some models to take much more ram or have issues running.
+On recent versions of vLLM FP4 quantized models like gpt-oss will fall back to FP16 properly.
-or not working at all.
-For instance the gpt-oss models won't run.
 See
 - FP8, no support, https://docs.vllm.ai/en/latest/features/quantization/index.html
 - FP4, no support, https://docJs.vllm.ai/en/latest/features/quantization/index.html